Peter G. Sheridan: Education and career

-Born in Cambridge, Massachusetts, Sheridan received a Bachelor of Science degree from St. Peter's College (now Saint Peter's University) in 1972 and a Juris Doctor from Seton Hall University School of Law in 1977.
+Sheridan was born in Cambridge, Massachusetts.
+He received a Bachelor of Science degree from St. Peter's College (now Saint Peter's University) in 1972 and a Juris Doctor from Seton Hall University School of Law in 1977.
 He was a law clerk for Judge James J. Petrella of the Superior Court of New Jersey, County of Bergen from 1977 to 1978.
-He was an Attorney for the Office of New Jersey Solicitor, Port Authority of New York/New Jersey from 1978 to 1981.
+He was an attorney for the Office of New Jersey Solicitor, Port Authority of New York/New Jersey from 1978 to 1981.
 He was in private practice in New Jersey, from 1981 to 1984 and from 1990 to 2006.
 He was a vice president and general counsel for the Atlantic City Casino Association from 1984 to 1987.
 He was a director of authorities unit for the Office of Governor Thomas Kean from 1987 to 1990.
 He was an executive director for the New Jersey Republican State Committee from 1993 to 1994.

 Federal judicial service

-Sheridan is a United States District Judge of the United States District Court for the District of New Jersey.
-Sheridan was nominated by President George W. Bush on February 14, 2006, to a seat vacated by Stephen Orlofsky.
+Sheridan was nominated by President George W. Bush on February 14, 2006 to serve as a United States district judge of the United States District Court for the District of New Jersey.
+He was nominated to a seat vacated by Judge Stephen Orlofsky.
 He was confirmed by the United States Senate on June 8, 2006, and received his commission on June 12, 2006.
 He assumed senior status on June 14, 2018.